About the program

 - strengthening bonds of friendship with the Tweed community.

-Siaya is located approximately 10 hours travel west of Kenya's capital city, Nairobi.
-The district sits almost on the equator, and is the traditional home of the Lu'o people.
+Siaya sits almost on the equator and is located approximately 10 hours travel west of Kenya's capital city, Nairobi.
 Subsistence agriculture is the main activity practiced by people living within the area of TKMP operations, and the average family's material wealth is extremely limited compared to Australian standards.
 Due to poverty and the problems caused by inadequate access to clean water, safe sanitation, health care and education, disease extracts a heavy toll on people, particularly children.

 Rural Siaya is one of poorest areas in Kenya and suffers some of the country's worst human health and welfare indicators, including high infant mortality and very limited water and sanitation service levels.
 Due to climate and geology, surface water is very scare in the district, and ground water is restricted to deep brackish aquifers.

 TKMP uses the Tweed’s human, technical and financial resources to support projects focusing on water, sanitation, hygiene, environmental education and youth development.
-The program is underpinned by a strong bond of friendship between individuals from Tweed Shire and Kenya who have met and learnt from each other over the life of the program.
-Ongoing facilitation of visits between the two countries is a key objective of the program.
+The program is underpinned by a strong bond of friendship between individuals from the Tweed and Kenya, who have met and learnt from each other over the life of the program.
+Ongoing facilitation of visits between the 2 countries is a key objective of the program.

 Read more about sponsorship.